macmpi/alpine-linux-headless-bootstrap/README.md

 With Computer set-up to share networking with USB interface as 10.42.0.1 gateway, one can log into device from Computer with `ssh root@10.42.0.2` !...

 Main execution steps are logged in `/var/log/messages`.

+[^1]: About bundled ssh keys: as this package is essentially intended to **quickly bootstrap** system in order to configure it, it purposely embeds [some ssh keys](https://github.com/macmpi/alpine-linux-headless-bootstrap/tree/main/overlay/etc/ssh) so that bootstrapping is as fast as possible.
+Those (temporary) keys are moved in /tmp, so they will **not be saved/reused** once permanent configuration is set (with or without ssh server voluntarily installed in permanent setup).

 ## How to customize further ?